Ancient Chinese coinage: Xin dynasty

-According to Schjöth, Wang Mang wished to displace the Wu Zhu currency of the Western Han, owing, it is said, to his prejudice to the jin (金 (gold)) radical in the character zhu (銖) of this inscription, which was a component part of the character Liu, the family name of the rulers of the House of Han, whose descendant Wang Mang had just dethroned.
+According to Schjöth, Wang Mang wished to displace the Wu Zhu currency of the Western Han, owing, it is said, to his prejudice to the jin radical in the character zhu of this inscription, which was a component part of the character Liu, the family name of the rulers of the House of Han, whose descendant Wang Mang had just dethroned.
 And so he introduced the Huo Quan currency.
-One of the reasons, again, that this coin circulated for several years into the succeeding dynasty was, so the chroniclers say, the fact that the character quan (泉) in the inscription consisted of the two component parts bai (白 (white)) and shui (水 (water)), which happened to be the name of the village, Bai Shui in Henan, in which the Emperor Guang Wu, who founded the Eastern Han, was born.
+One of the reasons, again, that this coin circulated for several years into the succeeding dynasty was, so the chroniclers say, the fact that the character quan in the inscription consisted of the two component parts bai and shui, which happened to be the name of the village, Bai Shui in Henan, in which the Emperor Guang Wu, who founded the Eastern Han, was born.
 This circumstance lent a charm to this coin and prolonged its time of circulation.
-The Huo Quan did indeed continue to be minted after the death of Wang Mang – a mould dated AD 40 is known.
+The Huo Quan did indeed continue to be minted after the death of Wang Mang – a mould dated 40 CE is known.

-Bu Quan (布泉 (Spade Coin)) was known later as the Nan Qian (男錢 (Male Cash)), from the belief that if a woman wore this on her sash, she would give birth to a boy.
-Eventually, Wang Mang's unsuccessful reforms provoked an uprising, and he was killed by rebels in AD 23.
+8 Bu Quan was known later as the Nan Qian, from the belief that if a woman wore this on her sash, she would give birth to a boy.
+Eventually, Wang Mang's unsuccessful reforms provoked an uprising, and he was killed by rebels in 23 CE.

 Three Kingdoms

 Obverse and reverse of a Zhi Bai Wu Zhu coin.

-In 220, the Han dynasty came to an end, and was followed by a long period of disunity and civil war, beginning with the Three Kingdoms period, which developed from the divisions within the Han dynasty.
+In 220 CE, the Han dynasty came to an end, and was followed by a long period of disunity and civil war, beginning with the Three Kingdoms period, which developed from the divisions within the Han dynasty.
 These three states were Cao Wei in northern China, Shu Han to the west, and Eastern Wu in the east.
 The period was the golden age of chivalry in Chinese history, as described in the historical novel Romance of the Three Kingdoms.
 The coinage reflected the unsettled times, with small and token coins predominating.